The Complete Guide To Writing Meeting Minutes (Template)

 Note Taking Tips

-Good note taking can be considered an art form of it’s own, so much so that there are those who still study shorthand.
-For a reminder from history class, shorthand is a note taking technique that uses abbreviations to increase writing speed.
-Now, we’re not telling you to jump onto YouTube and become a shorthand expert, but there are a few useful techniques that can help make your notetaking more brief while still assuring quality.
+Good note-taking can be considered an art form of its own, so much so that there are those who still study shorthand.
+For a reminder from history class, shorthand is a note-taking technique that uses abbreviations to increase writing speed.
+Now, we’re not telling you to jump onto YouTube and become a shorthand expert, but there are a few useful techniques that can help make your notetaking briefer while still assuring quality.

 Create a Template

-To keep things neat and tidy and give your notes some structure, we highly recommend using a template for your minutes that you print out or create digitally, beforehand.
+To keep things neat and tidy and give your notes some structure, we highly recommend using a template for the minutes that you print out or create digitally, beforehand.